iterative/dvc.org/static/docs/commands-reference/unprotect.md

-`dvc unprotect` can be an expensive operation (involves copying data), check first whether your task matches one of the cases that are considered safe, even when cache protected mode is enabled:
+`dvc unprotect` can be an expensive operation (involves copying data), check first whether your task matches one of the cases that are considered safe, even when cache protected mode is enabled by:

-- Adding more files to a directory input data set (say, images or videos)
+- Adding more files to a directory input data set (say, images or videos).
-- Deleting files from a directory data set
+- Deleting files from a directory data set.

 ## Options